oroinc/documentation/user/storefront/account/rfq/index.rst

 * Notes
 * Line Items (item name, requested quantity, target price).

-You can print the selected RFQ by clicking **Print RFQ**  on the top right of the view page.
+You can print the selected RFQ by clicking **Print RFQ**  on the top right of the view page, or ask a question, as part of the :ref:`conversations feature <storefront-guide--conversations>`.

 .. image:: /user/img/storefront/rfq/PrintRFQ.png